vesche/um.wtf/articles/01-stabbybot.md

                 self.outgoing.kill(kill_uid)
 ```

-If you'd like to see this all together [here is the complete brain.py in stabbybot](https://github.com/vesche/stabbybot/blob/master/stabbybot/brain.py).
+If you'd like to see this all together [here is the complete brain.py within stabbybot](https://github.com/vesche/stabbybot/blob/master/stabbybot/brain.py).

 Let's run this bot now and see how it fares:
 ```